adobe/brackets/src/nls/README.md

 You will be taken to an Edit File page where you:

 1. Make desired edits to file
+2. Make sure that you also update the comment on the last line with the correct SHA of strings.js from root directory, which you used for your translation.
+If the SHA comment is missing, then add one with the correct SHA.
+See step 6 in How to add translations for a new locale section for adding a new one.
-2. Add short and (optional) long description of Commit changes
+3. Add short and (optional) long description of Commit changes
-3. Click "Commit changes" button
+4. Click "Commit changes" button

 ### Branch and Pull Request
 For either case, if you have not yet forked the brackets repository in your